mshulew/transcript_coverage/README.md

 transcriptList > transcriptlist.tsv - list of transcripts and corresponding gene from transcriptList process

 ## Running pipeline without Docker

 It is possible to run this pipeline without Docker.
 Dockerfile can be used as a guide to install all of the required software in a Linux instance (python3.9, Subread, Bedtools, Sambamba).
 ADditional scripts (ie: bash and python scripts) are in the scr directory. main.nf can be used as a guide for the command lines that need to be run sequentially (command lines are in the script block for each process).

 ## Additional resources

+- igv.nf is used to generate a file of percent GC content for IGV or a similar genome viewer.
+Run using command line nextflow transcript_coverage/igv.nf -profile docker --help for list of options.
 - The bash script topgene.sh can be used to compare the top 1,000 genes between processed data sets.
 - The bash script batchprocess.sh can be used to sequentially process multiple SEQuoia Express Toolkit outputs.